brikteknologier/drag-listener/README.md

 * `dragFinish` - emitted when the user finishes a drag (when the handle receives a mouseup event).
 Passes one argument, a number between 0.0 and 1.0 that indicates where the element is located at the end of the drag.
+* `click` - emitted when a mousedown and a mouseup event is received in the space of 500ms, and no mousemove events are received.